mulesoft-assets/template-error-handling-scatter-gather/README.md

 ### Gather Data Flow
 Mainly consisting of two calls (Queries) one to SalesForce and one to a DB and storing each response on the Invocation Variable named *usersFromOrgA* or *usersFromDB* accordingly.

-[Scatter Gather](http://www.mulesoft.org/documentation/display/current/Scatter-Gather) is responsible for aggregating the results from the two Lists of Users.
+[Scatter Gather](http://www.mulesoft.org/documentation/display/current/Scatter-Gather) is responsible for aggregating the results from the two collections of Users.
 Criteria and format applied:
 + Scatter Gather component implements an aggregation strategy that results in List of Maps with keys: **Name**, **Email**, **IDInA**, **UserNameInA**, **IDInB** and
 **UserNameInB**.